dasher-project/dasher-web/documents/Specification/03ZoomingRules/ZoomingRules.md

 minimum render height, when its rectangle disappears but its text is still rendered.

+>   Maybe the rule in that case could be that the front position of the child is
+>   an increment to the front position of the parent.
+The increment could be
+>   fixed, or could be based on the width of the parent's box text.
+That would
+>   mean boxes forward of the minimum size position couldn't receive zooming
+>   moves, which could be OK.
+Move processing could automatically ascend the
+>   hierarchy until it reaches a box that isn't forward of the minimum size
+>   position, or that could be the responsibility of a controller.

 # Next Section
 The next section in the specification is the
 [Zooming Solver](../04ZoomingSolver/ZoomingSolver.md).